-- Silages should not include Storage or Crop Marketing expenses in the enterprise analysis.
+- Silages should not include Storage or Crop Marketing expenses.
 Costs of bags, etc. are included as Packaging and Supplies. - Hauling and trucking expenses for silage crops should be included as Custom Hire expense.
-DO NOT use the Hauling and Trucking expense category for silage crops.

 Preservatives and Inoculants used for Forages and Silages - Use the Misc.
 Crop expense category for preservative or inoculant expense the farm has for forage and silage production.
 Do not use the expense categories of Drying or Storage for these expenses.